• Skip to primary navigation

 • 1/2 tsp. vanilla extract

-• 1/3 cup unsweetened almond milk (adjust to your desired thickness)
+• 1/3 cup unsweetened almond milk or coconut milk (adjust to your desired thickness)

 Topping Ideas